vic-kostrzewski/vic-kostrzewski.github.io/_posts/2024-11-7-10-ideas-about-writing-documentation-for-your-own-projects.md

 **1. It's not "extra work", it's saving your future self's time.** I'm feeling this one right now.
 Adding 15 seconds every 10 minutes, back at Milestone 1, would have saved hours of head-scratching and desk headbutts now that I'm at Milestone 2.
 It's so obvious.

-**2. Write for your future self, but on a really bad day.** I know there were moments when I was totally cruising through the work, just going from one thing from the next, thinking, "YEAH!
+**2. Write for your future self, but on a really bad day.** I know there were moments when I was totally cruising through the work, just going from one thing to the next, thinking, "YEAH!
 I've got this now, it all makes sense!"
 Well, it doesn't any more, and also, I'm recovering from an injury, so I'm much more grumpy and everything takes more time.
 When you write the notes, don't shy away from dumbing them down and breaking them down more than you need to.
 You're one bad week away from having to rely on your past self's kindness here.

 **3. "Rough but thorough" is better than "edited and laconic".** Listen, nobody's giving you a book deal for this one.
 Write this for yourself.
 Write more than you need to, and if editing slows you down, forgo the edits.